suits-25/suits-25.github.io/program.md

     Evaluating the energy consumption and greenhouse gas emissions associated with ICT products, networks, and services.
   * 16:30 Moderated Opening Discussion
   * 17:00 Student, Doctoral, and Young Researchers forum<br>
+  	**Gudrun Gudmundsdottir**
+  	The purpose of the PhD project is to develop a scientifically valid and transparent absolute environmental sustainability assessment (AESA) model for ICT systems, aiming at laying ground for achieving absolute sustainability of ICT services.
+The project starts with looking at the life cycle impact and emissions of telecommunication network infrastructure (fixed and mobile), based on measured data in Sweden and Denmark through industry partnerships.
+By the end of year 2025 a first draft of a system model for user emissions of data transmission will be developed.
+State-of-the-art is embedded in the system model as well as considerations on the automation of calculations and communication/transfer of emissions between industry partners. <br>

     ~6 early-career researchers will present their ongoing or exploratory work.
 Each presentation will receive structured feedback from senior researchers, fostering valuable input and mentoring.
   * 18:30 Dinner
   * 20:00 Social event